 Next, I browned a pound of ground beef along with 1/2 cup of chopped onion.
-Once the beef was cooked, I added the bacon back to the pan and added 3 cans of beans (Pinto, Kidney, and Butter Bean – though you can probably use just about any kind of canned bean that you like), a jar of Stubb’s Sticky Sweet Legendary Bar-B-Q Sauce, and a little bit of water.
+Once the beef was cooked, I added the bacon back to the pan and added 3 cans of beans (Pinto, Kidney, and Butter Bean – though you can probably use just about any kind of canned bean that you like), barbecue sauce, and a little bit of water.
 I covered the dish and baked it for 50 minutes and voilà!

 BBQ Baked Beans

 These BBQ Baked Beans are a family favorite.
 They can be eaten as a main course or as a tasty side.

 - 1 pound ground beef